Advertisement

 1. a female member of a religious order

-2. (sometimes capital) a variety of domestic fancy pigeon usually having a black-and-white plumage with a ridged peak or cowl of short white feathers
+2. sometimes capital a variety of domestic fancy pigeon usually having a black-and-white plumage with a ridged peak or cowl of short white feathers

-Origin of nun
+Origin of nun1

 Old English nunne, from Church Latin nonna, from Late Latin: form of address used for an elderly woman